-On June 2, 1916 George W. Haltom held the grand opening of his expanded jewelry store in the new Fort Worth Club building on Main Street at 6th Street.
+On this date—June 2—in 1916 George W. Haltom held the grand opening of his expanded jewelry store in the new Fort Worth Club building on Main Street at 6th Street.

 Haltom’s occupied the ground floor of the new building, which today is the Ashton Hotel.
 But Haltom’s actually had occupied that site before the new building did.